Family travel and travel planning are being affected by the ongoing spread of COVID-19. For information and updates, click here.

 Where to stay: With kids, Yosemite Valley Lodge (also known as Yosemite Lodge at the Falls) sits at the heart of it all and offers snowshoe walks from the front door.
 Evergreen Lodge makes an appealing home base about 7 miles from the park.
-For a cozier, more romantic stay, the Majestic Yosemite Hotel (formerly the Ahwahnee) can’t be beat.
+For a cozier, more romantic stay, The Ahwahnee, built in the 1920s, can’t be beat.

 This sprawling national park can have bumper-to-bumper traffic in summer, but winter offers empty roads and a snowy landscape alive with wildlife.
 Consider taking a snowmobile tour through the park, experiencing a wolf-viewing tour in the Lamar Valley, and skiing in Jackson Hole, Wyoming (outside Grand Teton National Park) and Big Sky (nearby in Montana).
 Elk herds are prominent in both parks, and yes, the famous geyser will still be active — people ask!